-There are many options when it comes to laser eye surgery in Berks County, including LASIK and PRK.
+There are many options when it comes to laser eye surgery in Berks County, including LASIK, LASEK and PRK.
 Laser technology has evolved very rapidly since it was introduced about 20 years ago, and more than 17,000,000 people have undergone LASIK surgery in the United States since then.

-At Eye Consultants of Pennsylvania, we have a long track record of success in laser vision correction for patients in Reading, Wyomissing, St. Lawrence, Sinking Spring, and beyond.
-Our cornea surgery experts, Adam J. Altman, MD and Jonathan D. Primack, MD, have a combined 32 years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the area.
+At Eye Consultants of Pennsylvania, we have a long track record of success in laser vision correction for patients in Reading, Wyomissing, St. Lawrence, Sinking Spring and beyond.
+Our cornea surgery experts, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD, have a combined 40+ years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the area.

 About LASIK Surgery

-Dr. Altman’s and Dr. Primack’s preferred technique for laser vision correction is the state-of-the-art bladeless, or “all-laser,” LASIK procedure, which modifies the curvature of your cornea with cool laser beams instead of a surgical blade.
+Dr. Altman’s, Dr. Primack’s and Dr. Shah’s preferred technique for laser vision correction is the state-of-the-art bladeless, or “all-laser,” LASIK procedure, which modifies the curvature of your cornea with cool laser beams instead of a surgical blade.

 LASIK involves making a flap in the cornea and reshaping the inner tissue.
 This was traditionally done with a hand-held mechanical instrument, called a microkeratome, which contains a metal blade.
 The state-of-the-art bladeless technique combines two laser technologies to create an all-laser procedure with an unprecedented level of safety, precision, and comfort.